russellgordon/ics4u-s2-2024-25/content/source-ics4u/s2/All Classes/Thread 4, Day 1.md

 ## Things to do before our next class

+- [ ] Make a portfolio entry [on Notion](https://notion.so) and:
+	1. share a photo of the [[Analysis of AP CSP Diagnostic Exam Result.png|analysis of your result]]
-- [ ] Make a portfolio entry [on Notion](https://notion.so) – briefly write about how prepared you feel for the AP CSP exam at this point in time.
+	2. write briefly about how prepared you feel for the AP CSP exam at this point in time